ghc/ghc/docs/users_guide/ghci.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Normal GHC command-line options may also be set using ``:set``.
 For
-example, to turn on ``-fwarn-missing-signatures``, you would say:
+example, to turn on ``-Wmissing-signatures``, you would say:

 ::

-    Prelude> :set -fwarn-missing-signatures
+    Prelude> :set -Wmissing-signatures

 Any GHC command-line option that is designated as dynamic (see the table
 in :ref:`flag-reference`), may be set using ``:set``.
 To unset an